- What are consumer staples stocks?

 - Should you invest in consumer staples stocks?

 Because of how essential consumer staples are in our lives, these stocks tend to be less volatile than other sectors.
-Below we’ll look at some top opportunities in Canada’s consumer staples sector and see if these stocks have a place in your portfolio.
+Below we’ll look at some top opportunities in Canada’s consumer staples sector in 2026 and see if these stocks have a place in your portfolio.

 Related: List of stocks in the TSX consumer staples sector